softlang/s2s/README.md

 ## Usage

+Please also consider the full usage [tutorial](tutorial/README.md), which includes intuitive examples for the method itself, as well as the implementation.

 The following usage examples assume usage of the `s2s` utility script; see the quick start section for system specific information, or for information on how to run the program from a SBT session, directly.

 Note: On Windows, you may want or need to set the active code page to UTF-8 via command [`chcp 65001`](https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/chcp).
 The included `s2s.bat` script does so, automatically.